markthannah/mark/.github/ISSUE_TEMPLATE/issue.md

 ---
 name: Issue
-about: Documentation describing an issue which exist today and the behavior or data expected instead.
+about: Documentation describing an issue which exists today, and the behavior or data expected instead.
 title: ''
 labels: ''